How to Run VBA Code in Access Without Errors?- (Quick Guide)

 • or Visual Basic for Applications (VBA) code

-In that case programming is used to create a macro or VBA procedure for setting the command button OnClick event property.
-When you click the command button, macro and procedure will automatically run in the background.
-Thus, clicking on the form’s command button form will open the report.
+In that case, programming is used to create a macro or VBA procedure for setting the command button OnClick event property.
+When you click the command button, the macro and procedure will automatically run in the background.
+Thus, clicking on the form’s command button will open the report.

-So, all an all you can say, VBA code in Access lets you add automation and several functionalities to your Access database application.
+So, all in all, you can say, VBA code in Access lets you add automation and several functionalities to your Access database application.

 What Is The VBA Editor?